rianhunter/blah/build-guide/README.md

 - 1x 0805 SMD resistor 10K Ohm, 5% tolerance or better
 - 1x 0805 SMD capacitor 1.5 nF, 6V or greater, ceramic X5R or X7R
 - 1x 0805 SMD capacitor 10 nF, 6V or greater, ceramic X5R or X7R
+- Thin wire in 4 colors, AWG 30 (0.25mm) to AWG 20 (0.81mm) works well
+- The PCB supports two options for connection to the mainboard
+  - Either with pin header / socket and a custom made coax cable
+    - 1x 3x2.54mm pin header, straight (it will be mounted "lying / sideways" on the PCB)
+    - 1x 3x2.54mm pin socket, straight (it will be soldered as a connector to the coax cable)
     - About 50cm of RG174 coax cable.
       This will be used to connect the adapter to the clock gen mainboard, and the exact length depends on your installation situation.
       You can use a different type of cable here, but the RG174 is still flexible enough to be convenient to handle.
-- 1x 3x2.54mm pin header, straight (it will be mounted "lying / sideways" on the PCB)
-- 1x 3x2.54mm pin socket, straight (it will be soldered as a connector to the coax cable)
     - Some heat-shrink tube to cover the coax and pin socket
-- Thin wire in 4 colors, AWG 30 (0.25mm) to AWG 20 (0.81mm) works well
     - Double sided tape to attach the adapter PCB to the back of the CX card
+  - Or via SMA edge connectors, which should be paired with another one on the Si5351A sub board
+    - 2x Female edge mounting SMA connectors (one for the adapter, and one for the mainboard / Si5351A sub board).
+      There are a number of manufacturers that produce these, but they should be about 6-7mm side-to-side, and have a 1.6-1.8 mm PCB clearance, e.g [CON-SMA-EDGE-S](https://mou.sr/3t0dMKq)
+    - 1x Male to male SMA cable with a length matching your installation requirements, e.g. [250mm 135101-03-M0.25](https://mou.sr/3Tggbf5)
+    - Thick double sided tape to attach the adapter PCB to the back of the CX card.
+      Thickness must give enough clearance for the edge mounting SMA connectors, about 2mm should be fine.

 First populate the SMD components on the PCB like so:
 - R1, R2 as 1K Ohm